sta/websocket-sharp/README.md

 using WebSocketSharp.Server;
 ```

-The `WebSocketServer` and `WebSocketService` classes exist in the `WebSocketSharp.Server` namespace.
+The `WebSocketBehavior` and `WebSocketServer` classes exist in the `WebSocketSharp.Server` namespace.

 #### Step 2 ####

-Creating the class that inherits the `WebSocketService` class.
+Creating the class that inherits the `WebSocketBehavior` class.

 For example, if you would like to provide an echo service,